opencv/opencv/modules/features2d/doc/object_categorization.rst

 BOWTrainer::add
 -------------------
-.. cpp:function:: void BOWTrainer::add( const Mat& descriptors )
+.. ocv:function:: void BOWTrainer::add( const Mat& descriptors )

     Adds descriptors to a training set.
 The training set is clustered using ``clustermethod`` to construct the vocabulary.